cocotb/cocotb/docs/source/runner.rst

 ==================

 For many simulators it is possible to generate simulation waveforms.
-This can be done by setting the *waves* argument to True in the :meth:`Runner.build <cocotb_tools.runner.Runner.build>` and :meth:`Runner.test <cocotb_tools.runner.Runner.test>` functions.
+This can be done by setting the *waves* argument to ``True`` in the :meth:`Runner.build <cocotb_tools.runner.Runner.build>` and :meth:`Runner.test <cocotb_tools.runner.Runner.test>` functions.
-It is also possible to set the environment variable ``WAVES`` to a non-zero value to generate waveform files at run-time without modifying the test code, e.g.,
+It is also possible to set the environment variable :envvar:`WAVES` to a non-zero value to generate waveform files at run-time without modifying the test code, e.g.,

 .. code-block:: bash